Skip to main content

 Waldemarsudde – Once home to Prince Eugene, it is now a popular art museum.

-Swedish Museum of National History (reopening this summer) – In addition to its extensive collections in biology, geology, and zoology, the museum presents IMAX® format films at its theater dome, known as Cosmonova.
+Swedish Museum of Natural History – In addition to its extensive collections in biology, geology, and zoology, the museum presents IMAX® format films at its theatre dome, known as Cosmonova.

 Hallwyl Museum – Originally a private residence from the early 1900s, it remained occupied until 1930 and has since been transformed into a state-owned museum.